tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 * Monte Carlo simulations can be executed not just on random processes with *discrete probabilities* (ex. `70%` to make a free throw and `30%` to miss a free throw), but also on *continuous probabilities* such as normal probability distributions.

 * Normal probability distributions showcase the various probabilities of returning a value based on the number of standard deviations it is from the mean (how far the value may lie plus or minus from the average expected value); values far away from the mean are less common while values near the mean are more common.
-Monte Carlo simulation uses this characteristic to simulate a random process' potential outcomes with respect to the variability around its mean.
+A Monte Carlo simulation uses this characteristic to simulate a random process' potential outcomes with respect to the variability around its mean.

   ![example-normal-distribution](Images/example-normal-distribution.png)